Your rights: Withdrawal from RE and Collective Worship

 "If you do withdraw your child from religious observation or education, the school must make suitable arrangements for your child to take part in a worthwhile alternative activity.
 In no circumstances should a child be disadvantaged as a result of withdrawing from religious observation or education."

-In England and Wales Parents have the statutory right under Section 71 of the School Standards and Framework Act 1998 to withdraw their children from RE lessons and acts of Collective Worship at all maintained schools, including faith schools.
+Parents have the statutory right under Section 71 of the School Standards and Framework Act 1998 to withdraw their children from RE lessons and acts of Collective Worship at all maintained schools, including faith schools.
 Parents are not obliged to give a reason for requesting withdrawal.

 The parental right to withdraw a child should be freely exercisable and the school must give effect to any such request.